Cavaliers vs. Knicks Injury Report Today - April 26

 - Cleveland has a 33-12 record when putting up more than 113.1 points.

-- On the offensive side of the ball, the Cavaliers have had a hard time putting the ball in the basket over their last 10 games, scoring 105.5 points per contest over that stretch compared to the 112.3 they've put up over the course of this year.
+- The Cavaliers' offense has been worse over their last 10 games, scoring 105.5 points a contest compared to the 112.3 they've averaged this year.

-- The Cavaliers rank 10th in the NBA with 113.7 points scored per 100 possessions, and first in the league defensively with 107.7 points conceded per 100 possessions.
+- The Cavaliers rank 10th in the league by averaging 113.7 points per 100 possessions on offense, and defensively are first in the NBA, allowing 107.7 points per 100 possessions.

 Knicks Season Insights

-- Over their past 10 games, the Knicks are scoring 112 points per game, four fewer points than their season average (116).
+- The Knicks have played worse offensively over their past 10 games, generating 112 points per contest, four fewer points their than season average of 116.

 - New York connects on 12.6 three-pointers per game (11th in the league) compared to its opponents' 13.
 It shoots 35.4% from deep, and its opponents shoot 35.7%.